oven-sh/bun/README.md

 cd my-interactions-bot
 ```

-If you don't have a Discord bot/application yet, you can create one [here (https://discord.com/developers/applications/me)](https://discord.com/developers/applications/me).
+If you don't have a Discord bot/application yet, you can create one [here](https://discord.com/developers/applications/me).

-Invite bot to your server by visiting `https://discord.com/api/oauth2/authorize?client_id=<your_application_id>&scope=bot%20applications.commands`
+Invite bot to your server by visiting `https://discord.com/api/oauth2/authorize?client_id=<your_application_id>&scope=bot%20applications.commands`.

-Afterwards you will need to get your bot's token, public key, and application id from the application page and put them into `.env.example` file
+Afterwards you will need to get your bot's token, public key, and application id from the application page and put them into `.env.example` file.

-Then you can run the http server that will handle your interactions:
+Then you can run the HTTP server that will handle your interactions:

 ```bash
 bun install